Emily-Tsui/Database-App/README.md

-# GreenWorksFlaskApp
+# Green Works Landscaping FlaskApp
-All code formatting is based on the CS 340 starter code (CITATION 1), but all of the content is original unless otherwise stated.
+All code formatting is based on the OSU clas Introduction to databases CS 340 starter code (CITATION 1), but all of the content is original unless otherwise stated.

+My partner and I created Python Flask application to help the administrator of the database keep track of their customers and invoicing.
+Below are our citations.

 ## CITATIONS
 1. Jinja templating, extension and page navigation<br>